ducminhle/ansible-consul/README.md

 - Custom list of addresses to listen on.
 - Default value: *[]*

+### `primary_datacenter`

+- This designates the datacenter which is authoritative for ACL information, intentions and is the root Certificate Authority for Connect.
+It must be provided to enable ACLs.
+All servers and datacenters must agree on the primary datacenter.

+### `primary_gateways`

+- Takes a list of addresses to use as the mesh gateways for the primary datacenter when authoritative replicated catalog data is not present.
+This was added in Consul 1.8.0.
+- Default value: *[]*

+### `primary_gateways_interval`

+- Time to wait between primary_gateways discovery attempts.
+This was added in Consul 1.8.0.
+- Default value: 30s

 ### `consul_connect_enabled`

 - Enable Consul Connect feature on servers
+- Default value: false

+### `enable_mesh_gateway_wan_federation`

+- WAN federation via mesh gateways allows for Consul servers in different datacenters to be federated exclusively through mesh gateways.
+This was added in Consul 1.8.0
 - Default value: false

 ### iptables DNS Forwarding Support